ln-komandur/linux-utils/Convert_2pagePDF_to_1page.md

 if [ $# -le 0 ]
 then
-    echo "Usage: process-all-pngs <threshold>% <destination-folder-name>"
+    echo "Usage: process-all-pngs <first-level-sub-directory-name>"
-    echo "Provide the % threshold to use to whiten page backgrounds without the % symbol, followed by the folder to place this images in." echo "Exiting"
+    echo "Provide the first level sub-directory name to place images in.
+Another folder with the name sharper will be created under it" echo "Exiting"
     exit 1
 fi

-mkdir -p $2
+mkdir -p $1
-echo "Made sub-directory " $2 " to place output files "
+echo "Made sub-directory " $1 " to place output files "

-mkdir -p "$2/sharper"
+mkdir -p "$1/sharper"
-echo "Made sub-directory " "$2/sharper" " to place output files "
+echo "Made sub-directory " "$1/sharper" " to place output files "

 for file in *.png
 do
     echo "Processing - " $file ".
-Removing the background, cropping it, and also sharpening it mogrify -crop 1050x1338+0+45 -path "./$2/sharper" -format png -unsharp 1.5x1 -background '#ffffff' -quality 100% "$file" #Sharpen the image with an unsharp mask operator
+Removing the background, cropping it, and also sharpening it." mogrify -crop 1050x1338+0+45 -path "./$1/sharper" -format png -unsharp 1.5x1 -background '#ffffff' -quality 100% "$file" #Sharpen the image with an unsharp mask operator

-    # convert "$file" -threshold $1% "./$2/$file" # Use this command if the file has BW & gray.
-Adjust the threshold value and check
-    # convert "$file" -transparent '#ffcc66' "./$2/$file"  # Use this command if the file has Color.
-This does not use threshold
-    # convert "$file" -crop 1050x1338+0+45 -transparent '#ffcc66' "./$2/$file"  # Use this command if the file has Color.
-This does not use threshold. convert in.png -crop [final-right-x]x[final-right-y]+[crop-left]+[crop-top] out.png
-    # convert "$file" -crop 1050x1338+0+45 "./$2/$file"  # Use this command if the file has Color.
-This does not use threshold. convert in.png -crop [final-right-x]x[final-right-y]+[crop-left]+[crop-top] out.png
-    # mogrify -crop 1050x1338+0+45 -path "./$2/sharper" -format png -unsharp 1.5x1 -background '#ffffff' -quality 100% "./$2/$file" #Sharpen the image with an unsharp mask operator
 done
 ```
 Also use any other means to enhance these png images now to crop, enhance images. e.g. using shotwell, gimp etc.